JoeTheHammer/rl-building-control/docs/user-guide/04-extending-the-system.md

 Note that this diagram is not an exhaustive representation of all available interfaces but serves to provide a foundational understanding of the architecture.
 The controller section depicts an exemplary SAC controller.

+A more detailed view can be found at the end of this document.

 # Environment

 To add a new environment, inherit from the abstract class `IEnvironmentFactory` and implement the following method: